Title: Professor of French/Advisor

 B.A., French and mathematics, State University of New York at Buffalo

 Suzanne Toczyski was editor of French 17: An Annual Descriptive Bibliography of French Seventeenth-Century Studies from 2000 to 2008, having served as a contributing editor from 1997 to 2000.
-Her own research includes work on French seventeenth-century theater (Pierre Corneille, Jean Racine), women’s writing (Madeleine de Scudéry, Jacqueline Pascal, Gilberte Pascal), moralists (Blaise Pascal), and, most recently, the travel narratives of the French missionary Jean-Baptiste Labat, with a focus on food and culture.
+Her own research includes work on French seventeenth-century theater (Pierre Corneille, Jean Racine), women’s writing (Madeleine de Scudéry, Jacqueline Pascal, Gilberte Pascal), moralists (Blaise Pascal), and the travel narratives of the French missionary Jean-Baptiste Labat, with a focus on food and culture.
+Her most recent articles have focused on contemporary Caribbean novels by Gisèle Pineau and Patrick Chamoiseau.
 She has also made brief forays into works by Lilas Desquiron, Virginia Woolf, Camara Laye, Eugene O’Neill, Charles Baudelaire, Antoine de Saint-Exupéry, Jean-Jacques Rousseau, and Choderlos de Laclos.
-She received the Sonoma State Teaching Excellence Award in 2006, and has served as one of two SSU representatives to the CSU Foreign Language Council since 1998, serving as Secretary-Treasurer of that organization since 2002.
+She received the Sonoma State Teaching Excellence Award in 2006, and has served as one of two SSU representatives to the CSU Foreign Language Council since 1998, acting as Secretary-Treasurer of that organization since 2002.